New Spain: Veracruz, port city and province

 Veracruz was the first Spanish settlement founded in what became New Spain, and it endured as the only viable Gulf Coast port, the gateway for Spain to New Spain.
 The difficult topography around the port affected local development and New Spain as a whole.
 Going from the port to the central plateau entailed a daunting 2000 meter climb from the narrow tropical coastal plain in just over a hundred kilometers.
 The narrow, slippery road in the mountain mists was treacherous for mule trains, and in some cases mules were hoisted by ropes.
 Many tumbled with their cargo to their deaths.

-Given these transport constraints, only high-value, low-bulk goods continued to be shipped in the transatlantic trade, which stimulated local production of foodstuffs, rough textiles, and other products for a mass market.
+Given the transport constraints, only high-value, low-bulk goods continued to be shipped in the transatlantic trade, which stimulated local production of foodstuffs, rough textiles, and other products for a mass market.
 Although New Spain produced considerable sugar and wheat, these were consumed exclusively in the colony even though there was demand elsewhere.
 Philadelphia, not New Spain, supplied Cuba with wheat.

 The Caribbean port of Veracruz was small, with its hot, pestilential climate not a draw for permanent settlers: its population never topped 10,000.
 Many Spanish merchants preferred living in the pleasant highland town of Jalapa (1,500 m).
-For a brief period (1722–76) the town of Jalapa became even more important than Veracruz, after it was granted the right to hold the royal trade fair for New Spain, serving as the entrepot for goods from Asia via Manila Galleon through the port of Acapulco and European goods via the flota (convoy) from the Spanish port of Cádiz.
+For a brief period (1722–76) the town of Jalapa became even more important than Veracruz, after it was granted the right to hold the royal trade fair for New Spain, serving as the entre for goods from Asia via Manila galleon through the port of Acapulco and European goods via the flota (convoy) from the Spanish port of Cádiz.

 Spaniards also settled in the temperate area of Orizaba, east of the Citlaltepetl volcano.
-Orizaba varied considerably in elevation from 800 m to 5700 m (the summit of the Citlaltepetl volcano), but "most of the inhabited part is temperate."
+Orizaba varied considerably in elevation from 800 m to 5700 m (the summit of the Citlaltepetl volcano), but "most of the inhabited part is temperate".
 Some Spaniards lived in semitropical Córdoba, which was founded as a villa in 1618, to serve as a Spanish base against runaway slave (cimarrón) predations on mule trains traveling the route from the port to the capital.
-Some cimarrón settlements sought autonomy, such as one led by Gaspar Yanga, with whom the crown concluded a treaty leading to the recognition of a largely black town, San Lorenzo de los Negros de Cerralvo, now called the municipality of Yanga.
+Some cimarrón settlements sought autonomy, such as one led by Gaspar Yanga, with whom the crown concluded a treaty leading to the recognition of a largely black town, San Lorenzo de los Negros de Cerralvo, later called the municipality of Yanga.